BrianGK314/gogreen/docs/DESCRIPTION.md

-Go Green aims to provide factories with a carbon accounting platform to monitor their CO2 emissions data in real time
+Go Green aims to provide factories with a carbon accounting platform to monitors and manage their GHG emissions.
+We then connectt them to offseting initiatives to help reduce their reduce net emissioins.

+This video submission is by Brian Gitau and Trevor Atela for IBM's Call for Code 2023 Round 4